sabit-shaiholla/sabit-shaiholla.github.io/content/til/hugo-site-generation.md

 date: 2025-02-14
 author: "Sabit Shaikholla"
 description: "A comprehensive guide on creating a personal website using Hugo static site generator with PaperMod theme, including installation, configuration, and deployment to GitHub Pages"
+summary: "A comprehensive guide on creating a personal website using Hugo static site generator with PaperMod theme, including installation, configuration, and deployment to GitHub Pages"
 tags: ["hugo", "web", "github-pages","static-site"]
 categories: ["Web Development"]
 series: ["Hugo Learning"]